dymmond/esmerald/docs/index.md

 enough for any application.

 The settings are pydantic standard settings and therefore compatible with Esmerald.
-The system brings some defaults that can be used out-of-the-box but it's not mandatory to be used.
+The system brings some defaults that can be used out-of-the-box but it is not mandatory to be used.
 The environment defaults to **production**.

 ```python